 Jim is a partner in Taft’s Tax practice and practices principally in the areas of federal tax law; tax credit financing; individual, partnership and corporate tax planning; M&A; tax-exempt organizations and general commercial and corporate law.

 Jim has been actively practicing in the area of the New Markets Tax Credits (NMTC) program since its inception in 2001.
 He has organized community development entities (CDEs) and represented CDEs, borrowers and other parties in structuring and closing numerous NMTC transactions.
 Jim also advises clients regarding Qualified Opportunity Zone matters.

-Jim provides tax planning advice to LLCs, partnerships, corporations and individuals in connection with the formation of new companies, mergers and acquisitions, formation of joint ventures, like-kind exchanges and general business operations.
+Jim advises LLCs, partnerships, corporations and individuals in connection with the formation of new companies, mergers and acquisitions, formation of joint ventures, like-kind exchanges, ownership succession planning, and general business operations.
 These clients are involved in a variety of industries, including banking, venture capital, real estate, construction, consulting and investing.

 Jim also advises charitable and non-charitable tax-exempt organizations, including health care entities, schools, religious and civic organizations.
 In addition to advising management of these organizations with respect to matters pertaining to general operation and maintenance of tax-exempt status, Jim has assisted clients in forming, restructuring and dissolving tax-exempt organizations, as well as forming donor- advised funds.

 Prior to joining the firm, Jim worked at the law firm of Lewis Rice and Fingersh in St. Louis, Missouri, where he concentrated his practice in federal and state taxation.
 He also clerked for the Hon.
 Robert P. Ruwe of the U.S. Tax Court in Washington, D.C.

 Honoree, Top Lawyers, Tax Law, Minnesota Monthly (2022)

 - New York University School of Law (1991)